 I would love to have the time to do this but unfortunately my schedule doesn’t permit me to.
-If you are going to be at a show I am attending and want me to look at your portfolio contact us at firstname.lastname@example.org and we will try set up a time.
-Please remember my time is often limited at shows.
+If you are going to be at a show I am attending and want me to look at your portfolio contact Victoria at email@example.com and we will try to set up a time.
+Please remember that my time is often limited at these shows.

 6. How long does it take you to finish a piece?

 A pencil (graphite) piece can take 3 days to 3 weeks depending on the size and complexity of the piece.
 The process for a painting is more complex and can take 1 to 4 weeks depending on size and complexity.

 7. How can I become a better artist?

 The answer is the same you would give a pianist.
 Practice, practice, practice.
 I love to draw and am always drawing.
 Continue that and you will become better.
 No one ever got worse from practice and always, always, always look at artists who are better than you.
 They may not render like you, but they may have more gesture in their work.
 Their use of color may be more sophisticated than yours or more subtle.
 Look at how their work is different than yours.
 It is also very important to look at your inspirations until you can see their flaws as well, not for criticism, but for understanding.